Message Senders

 To enable this option:

 This is our low code option that gives you a bit more control - you are able to provide your own custom email templates but the actual sending of the emails is handled by OrderCloud.
-This option requires that you have your own Mandrill/Mailchimp account.
+This option requires that you have your own Mailchimp account.

 To enable this option: